-• New Crossings
+New Crossings

-The development plan proposes two new roads, Arterial One and Avenue Three from south to north, to overpass creeks 14W-16 and the new realigned creek 14W-22.
+The development plan proposes two new roads, Burnhamthorpe Road Extension and Avenue One from south to north, to overpass creeks 14W-16 and the new realigned creek 14W-22.
 Four crossings will be constructed.
-The preliminary size of the new crossings was proposed based on following factors:
+The preliminary size of the new crossings were proposed based on following factors:

 - MTO hydraulic design criteria

 - CH requirements: all new roads must be designed to provide full access and egress under Regional Storm conditions, and preferably flood free access.
 In addition, no backwater effects at the river sections; the span of a crossing to be at least 3 times of bankfull width were considered in the crossing sizing.

-- Flow Rates
+Flow Rates